Christopher-Hayes/fedi-act/README.md

 A Chrome/Firefox extension that simplifies follow and post interactions on Mastodon servers other than your own.

+This is a fork of the original project by @lartsch.
+Original repository: [lartsch/FediAct](https://github.com/lartsch/FediAct)

 ## Features

 - Supports Mastodon v3 + v4 (some features v4 only)